-During construction of storm water drainage, about 5m wide part from the road side will be utilized for laying of the drainage pipes.
+During laying of raw water transmission DI pipes, about 1.5m wide part from the road side.
 In most of the cases there will be no road blocks as the work will be confined to the peripheral zones of the road.
-In this regard a traffic management plan has been developed to cope with road traffic disruptions if any likely to be encountered with the commencement of work on construction of storm water drains in adjoining areas of National Highway Bypass (Athwajan -Pantha chowk) in Srinagar.
+In this regard a traffic management plan has been developed to cope with road traffic disruptions if any likely to be encountered with the commencement of work on Providing and Laying of Raw Water Main from Higher Reaches of Doodhganga Nallah to Kralpora Water Treatment Plant in Srinagar city.
 It calls for coordinated actions from the authorities, different services and public in particular responsible for road/traffic management on a given road or network.

-Traffic Management Plan that will be implemented during the construction of the subproject is as follows i) Speedy construction work.
-The laying of the drainage pipes will be done on a speedy note with back filling and leveling of the soil on the same day.
+Traffic Management Plan that will be implemented during the construction of the subproject is as follows

+- i) Speedy construction work.
+The Laying of raw water transmission pipes will be done on a speedy note with back filling and leveling of the soil on the same day.
 The Contractor will keep the Roller on the available on site and as soon as the backfilling is done leveling would be done so that the residents would face minimum inconvenience.
-The affected and interested people will be notified early regarding the inconveniences and the schedule of construction.

-ii) Usage of alternate route.
+The affected and interested people will be notified early regarding the inconveniences and the schedule of construction. - ii) Usage of alternate route.
 Alternate routes will be provided where ever possible to divert the traffic.
-Those sites where diversion is not possible construction work will be done in such a manner to avoid any road closures.

-iii) On-site visits and traffic counts.
-On site visits will be carried out through relevant government authorities as required by Project Implementation Unit (PIU)/ consultants/ other agencies, if any, relevant during the phase of construction for monitoring of vehicles that will be diverted if any as part of the TMS.

-iv) Adjustments to traffic signal settings.
-For the subproject temporary traffic control will be used to direct traffic around work zones during the working phase as given below:

-Different traffic signals in the form of cones, advanced warning signs, and flagmen, will be used during the construction phase.

-All workers exposed to traffic must be attired in bright, contrasting, highly visible upper body garments, similar to flagmen.

-Provisions for the movement of emergency vehicles in or around the construction site.

-v) Pedestrian accommodation.
+Those sites where diversion is not possible construction work will be done in such a manner to avoid any road closures. - iii) On-site visits and traffic counts.
+On site visits will be carried out through relevant government authorities as required by Project Implementation Unit (PIU)/ consultants/ other agencies, if any, relevant during the phase of construction for monitoring of vehicles that will be diverted if any as part of the TMS. - iv) Adjustments to traffic signal settings.
+For the subproject temporary traffic control will be used to direct traffic around work zones during the working phase as given below: - ➤ Different traffic signals in the form of cones, advanced warning signs, and flagmen, will be used during the construction phase. - All workers exposed to traffic must be attired in bright, contrasting, highly visible upper body garments, similar to flagmen. - > Provisions for the movement of emergency vehicles in or around the construction site. - v) Pedestrian accommodation.
 Every effort will be made to separate the movement of pedestrians from both the worksite activity and the adjacent traffic.
-Following steps will be adopted to accommodate pedestrians:

-\succ Pedestrians will be provided with a reasonably safe, convenient and accessible path that replicates the most desirable characteristics of the existing sidewalk(s) or footpath(s).

-Provide pedestrian information throughout the construction period in the form of clearly defined advanced warning signages.

-Clearly define transition to pedestrian detour routes or alternate walking paths.

-- Barriers and channelizing devices should be visible to pedestrians. - Clearly separate the work area from pedestrians.
+Following steps will be adopted to accommodate pedestrians: - ➤ Pedestrians will be provided with a reasonably safe, convenient and accessible path that replicates the most desirable characteristics of the existing sidewalk(s) or footpath(s). - Provide pedestrian information throughout the construction period in the form of clearly defined advanced warning signages. - > Clearly define transition to pedestrian detour routes or alternate walking paths. - Barriers and channelizing devices should be visible to pedestrians. - Clearly separate the work area from pedestrians.